 2015-04-20 IC Report to Council - Hill v.
 Doherty

 2015-06-15 IC Report to Council - Annual Report

 2015-08-24 IC Report to Council - Murray v.
 Fryer

 2018-05-14 IC Report to Council - S Cooper

 Due to the current events associated with COVID-19, we at the Town of Collingwood would like to provide you with an update on how we are administering requests made under the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).
-To help in keeping our staff safe, many are working remotely and may not be in a position to search for the requested records until back in the office, resulting in a delay to complete your request.
-Since our municipal facilities are currently closed to the public, and should you wish to submit a request, please submit your completed application directly to firstname.lastname@example.org.
-Application fee of $5 is being waived at this time.
+To help in keeping the public and staff safe during this pandemic, many are working remotely and may not be in a position to search for the requested records immediately, which may result in a delay to complete your request.
+Please submit your completed application directly to firstname.lastname@example.org.
 All communications will be done through email correspondence to keep you updated on your request.

 Ontario's Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) provides an individual with the right to access records of information, including one's own personal information, under the custody and control of a local government institution.
 Individuals wanting to submit a formal request for information under the access to information legislation (MFIPPA) may contact the Town of Collingwood Clerk's Department at: